khoaisohd/saifon/docs/README.md

 The philosophy of ReactJS and its community is `simplicity`

-And I believe, `simplicity` will perform miracles
+And I believe, `simplicity` is the efficient way to create great products